-By the time you get to the end of the final chapter of Final Fantasy IV The After Years, you'll have a party of 22 characters to choose from, although nearly half of them won't join you if you skip their chapters, up to 6 of those can be Lost Forever or Killed Off for Real even if you don't skip their chapters, and 2 of them have next to no dialogue to begin with and are optional anyways.
+By the time you get to the end of the final chapter of Final Fantasy IV: The After Years, you'll have a party of 22 characters to choose from, although nearly half of them won't join you if you skip their chapters, up to 6 of those are permanently missable or Killed Off for Real even if you don't skip their chapters, and 2 of them have next to no dialogue to begin with and are optional anyways.

 The sheer number of characters means that by the time you finish the game, you'll find that the total number of Combination Attacks between them exceeds even that of Chrono Trigger, where they are one of the main battle mechanics.

 Shining Force I and II each had a grand total of 30 playable characters.
 There is an Arbitrary Headcount Limit of 12 for any given battle, which leaves some of your forces perpetually on the bench.

 The Sengoku Basara franchise has had 57 notable characters that have appeared throughout the series, with 47 characters having been playable at least once and 49 of them being fleshed out and plot-relevant.

 Every Suikoden game has 108 characters you can acquire.
 This does not take into account the many named characters that are not part of the 108.